bajuwa/GoodMaowning/README.txt

 Good Maowning!
 ==============
-A simple java project that will send an email to subscribers each morning with a cute cat picture.
+A simple java project that will send an email to subscribers every day with a cute cat picture.
+Subscribers must be manually added to the system, but can have configurable subscription times (based off the timezone of server).
+Images can be dynamically added to the system via reddit.

 Requirements